skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 At the front of the room is a table with jars and evil books and other nasty stuff.
 There is also a large spellbook.

 The children seem to be under a spell of dreamless sleep.
-Eomer moves closer to the children.
+Eomier moves closer to the children.

-"Leave them be, none of you have the power to help them now," the voice says as Eomer leans closer to see if they yet live.
+"Leave them be, none of you have the power to help them now," the voice says as Eomier leans closer to see if they yet live.
 He can feel no pulse.
 He places his mirror in front of the mouth of the boy, and confirms that he is breathing very slightly.
 The children look deathly pale.